 What then becomes of the Law?

 Paul concisely states “we uphold the Law“!

 The word “uphold” in the Greek is Strong’s G2476, ἱστάνομεν/histanomen, and Thayer’s Greek Lexicon states this to mean: to stand by, to stand firm, to establish, to keep in place, to uphold, to continue safe and sound.
-This is the word that the apostle Paul used to tell the whole world what the Law of God actually is!
+This is the word that the apostle Paul used to tell the whole world what we are to do with the Law of God.

 And lastly, how passionate is Paul about this?
-How does he respond to this idea of the Law of God being overthrown or put to an end by our faith?
+How does he respond to this apparent notion that we might misunderstand him and think that the Law of God might be overthrown or put to an end by our faith?